 Governor Trousdale's oldest son, Charles, accompanied his father as an aide when Governor Trousdale was appointed minister to Brazil.
 Charles became a lawyer and while serving in the Confederate States Army, he lost a leg at the Battle of Chickamauga.
 Both Julius and his only living child, Mary, died in 1899.
 In 1900, Annie Berry Trousdale, daughter-in-law of William Trousdale, deeded the home to the Clark Chapter #13 of the United Daughters of the Confederacy to honor all veterans and in particular, veterans of the Confederacy.
 Then the home became known as Trousdale Place.

 Sumner County supplied the Confederate States Army with approximately 3,000 soldiers.
 To memorialize the Trousdale’s military history and the service of these Confederate soldiers, a monument was erected on the front lawn of Trousdale Place on September 19, 1903.

 In 1979, the Sumner County Museum Association was granted permission by Clark Chapter #13 UDC to build a museum on the property.
-Today, Trousdale Place is open for tours by reservation and is part of the Sumner County Tour program.
+Today, Trousdale Place hosts 4 open houses each year and is part of the Sumner County Tour program.
 The home and grounds make a rich atmosphere for photographs.